How To Open a Massage Therapy Business in 9 Steps

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-There are many different settings in which massage therapists thrive, including chiropractic offices and spas.
-If you have an entrepreneurial mindset, you could find the idea of owning your own massage business appealing.
-There are many different types of massage therapy practices, as well.
-Whether you're interested in starting a small business in your home, renting an office space, or traveling to clients' homes, there are a few critical steps that you can take to make your business a success.
+Massage therapists thrive in many different settings, including chiropractic offices and spas.
+You could find owning a massage business appealing if you have an entrepreneurial mindset.
+Whether you're interested in starting a small business in your home, renting an office space, or traveling to clients' homes, you can take a few critical steps to make your business a success.

-Figuring out the type of massage therapy business that you want to run can be a great start to opening up your new business.
+Figuring out the type of massage therapy business you want to run can be a great start to opening your new business.
 Think about your goals, the demographics of your target audience, and the reasons why they'd choose to use your services.
 Many people seek out massage therapy for stress relief or medical reasons.
-Keep this information in mind as you begin planning a strategy for opening your own massage business.
+Keep this information in mind as you plan a strategy for opening your massage business.

-There are many important topics for you to research if you're thinking about opening your own massage therapy business.
-You don't want to skip this step and end up finding out about things you needed or should have done when it's too late.
+You should research several important topics if you're thinking about opening your own massage therapy business.
+You want to complete this step and avoid finding out about things you needed or should have done when it's too late.

 Education and Certification